ivw/trendscript/README.md

 # TrendScript

-TrendScript is web app where you use a simple scripting language to visualize values over time, based on custom rules.
+TrendScript is a rule-based charting tool using an intuitive scripting language with real-time data visualization.

+Test financial strategies, plot out complex supply chains, or forecast how much you can make before you retire.
+Anything you can think of that is numbers-over-time.

 ## Example code